af83/sponges/README.md

 # sponges

-When I build some workers, I want them to be like an army of spongebob, always stressed and eager to work. `sponges` helps you to build this army of sponges, to control them, and, well, to kill them gracefully.
-Making them stressed and eager to work will be your job. :)
+When I build workers, I want them to be like an army of spongebobs, always stressed and eager to work. `sponges` helps you build this army of sponges, to control them, and, well, to kill them gracefully.
+Making them stressed and eager to work is your job. :)

-Internally, `sponges` strongly relies on Unix signal.
+Internally, `sponges` strongly relies on Unix signals.

 ## Is it any good?